OSHA

 How It Works — The Mechanics

 People think OSHA is just inspectors showing up unannounced.
-That's part of it.
+Day to day, that's part of it.
 But the system has more moving parts than most realize.

 Standards development

 OSHA doesn't just make up rules.
 The process takes years — sometimes decades.
-A typical standard goes through:
+On top of that, a typical standard goes through:

-1. That's why Pre-rule activities — data gathering, stakeholder meetings, risk assessments
+1. Pre-rule activities — data gathering, stakeholder meetings, risk assessments

 3. Public hearings — anyone can testify